dzmitrymishyn/brickify/README.md

 ## Useful links

 - [ReactJs](https://react.dev/).
 The core library for this is reactjs.
-- [Airbnb codestyle](https://github.com/airbnb/javascript).
-I really like it and I hope you're familiar with this approach.
 - [fp-ts](https://gcanti.github.io/fp-ts/).
 I decided to use fp-ts since it's good enough in typescript and easy to use.